 On the other hand, noncontingent reinforcement is not conducted as a follow-up to any action, but typically occurs as unsolicited or general praise.
 While this type of reinforcement is more difficult to tie to certain qualities, therefore making it less effective when it comes to ABA therapy specifically, it can help improve an individual’s self-esteem and bring them more confidence in all areas.

-In ABA therapy, positive reinforcement is the main category of reinforcement used, as it allows providers to harness the helpful aspects of reinforcement while remaining gentle and positive when working with children.
+Positive reinforcement is the main type of reinforcement used in ABA therapy for autism.
+This allows providers to harness the helpful aspects of reinforcement while remaining gentle and positive when working with children.
 At the clinic, we strive to appreciate what kids can do rather than fixate on what they struggle with, so punishment isn’t a part of our treatment approach.

 EFFECTIVE REINFORCERS

 What makes a reinforcer effective will vary depending on the person it’s being used on, but regardless of the individual, connecting a reinforcer to something motivating or interesting for the child in question will improve its effectiveness.
-We can refer to this characteristic as “quality”; if the reinforcer is significantly preferred by the learner, it will likely have a greater impact.
+We can refer to this characteristic as “quality”; if the learner significantly prefers the reinforcer, it will likely have a greater impact.

 In an ABA session, clinicians will constantly assess the child’s preference to determine which reinforcer to use.
 This can look like a more formal question, such as “Do you want to play Chutes and Ladders or Candy Land?”
 However, preferences can also be determined simply based on the child’s behavior.
 For example, if they pick up a basketball and begin playing with it, that can be a good indication that basketball is an activity they prefer, at least on that given day.